-One-Stop.
 We offer an ESOP-focused bundled services platform.
 Our team will help you explore an ESOP as a transaction option, structure, execute and finance a transaction, as well as manage the post-transaction administration and maintenance for the ESOP.
 We can handle the entire sell-side of a transaction;*

 - Investment Banking: Valuation analysis, transaction structuring and modeling, creating the transaction plan, leading the transaction execution, debt placement;

 - Transactional Support: Transaction design, due diligence, transaction negotiations, build-out an e-data room, assistance with selecting an ESOP Trustee to lead the buyside of the transaction;

 - Legal Counsel: AmbroseAdvisors’s™ affiliate member, Holzman Horner PLLC, provides independent legal representation of shareholders and companies seeking counseling on ESOP-related matters and transactions involving ESOPs;*